On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Numerical experiments

 \subsubsection{Limited number of Sinkhorn iterations}

 Figure \ref{fig:Results_Simulation_NoLimit_Variation} and Figure \ref{fig:Computational_Time_SinkhornAlgorithm} presents results questionning the trade-off between the computational cost of regularized OT and the quality of statistical estimation.
 We have repeated the experiments of Section \ref{subsubsec:simu_nolimit} by now constraining the number iterations of the Sinkhorn algorithm to be equal to $\ell=5$ for any value $\lambda$.
 In other words, we compute the estimators $\hat{\theta}_\lambda^{(\ell)}$ and $\hat{\theta}_\lambda^{S(\ell)}$ with $\ell=5$, thus fxing the computational budget.
 Figure~\ref{fig:Simulation_variation_finite_Sinkhorn} and Figure~\ref{fig:Simulation_Mean_Finite_Sinkhorn} both present the performances of those estimators: by limiting the number of Sinkhorn iterations, the accuracy of the estimation deteriorates for small values of $\lambda$.
 This degradation comes from $\ell=5$ being too small a number of iterations for the Sinkhorn algorithm to converge for small values of $\lambda$.
 Yet Figure \ref{fig:Simulation_variation_finite_Sinkhorn} points to some values of $\Lambda$ as offering a nice trade-off between the computational cost of small $\lambda$ and the approximation error induced by larger $\lambda$.
 For such values, the performances of the regularized estimators $\hat{\theta}_\lambda^{(\ell)}$ and $\hat{\theta}_\lambda^{S(\ell)}$ are seen to be comparable to those of the un-regularized estimator $\hat{\theta}_0$.
+However, we must grant a minor divergence between our theoretical findings of Corollary \ref{cor:bound_selected_parameters}.
+Indeed, our theoretical results suggest that $\ell$ should be set of order $\ell_n = n^{4/d}$, which gives $\ell_n \approx 14$ in this context.
+We suspect two reasons for this gap.
+Firstly, some constants in the estimation errors $\hat{\theta}$ and $\hat{\theta}^S$ are unknown.
+In such a case, allowing a larger algorithm error by choosing $\ell$ smaller would not reduce the performance of estimator considered.
+A second source of error in these experiments is that we are not exactly under the assumptions of Corollary \ref{cor:bound_selected_parameters}.
+Indeed, this corollary requires measures to have compact support.
+While in our experiments, the probability measures are Gaussian variables, which do not have compact supports.